One of Apple’s most relevant feature introductions in these days and times is the Handwashing app on the Apple Watch.

-One of the most relevant feature introductions from Apple in these days and times is the Hand Washing app on the Apple Watch.
-With watchOS 7, Apple Watch automatically detects when you begin washing and helps you keep going for the amount of time recommended by global health organizations.
+Your Apple Watch automatically detects when you begin washing and helps you keep going for the amount of time recommended by global health organizations (with watchOS 7 and above.)

 - 1 How does this handwashing feature work on my Apple Watch?